OctopusDeploy/blog/blog/2022-q2/chocolatey-powershell-and-runbooks/index.md

 ### Installing Chocolatey package step

-Paul Broadwith of Chocolatey recently updated the [Chocolatey community step template](https://library.octopus.com/step-templates/b2385b12-e5b5-440f-bed8-6598c29b2528/actiontemplate-chocolatey-install-package) to install all of the Chocolatey packages in a single step.
+Paul Broadwith of Chocolatey updated the [Chocolatey community step template](https://library.octopus.com/step-templates/b2385b12-e5b5-440f-bed8-6598c29b2528/actiontemplate-chocolatey-install-package) to install all of the Chocolatey packages in a single step.

 The applications I need on the Windows server are: